flanaganfrank7/JSDFinalProject/README.md

 	•	Allow user to set an interval of time, that will display locations of that interval on a map
 	•	Hover over map points to reveal point info (venue, time, category, and maybe frequency)
 	•	Implement some sort of categorical breakdown in a graph, possibly two
+	•	Allow users to upload a file or paste a csv url, that will populate across the map

 *for the purpose of this project, im going to curate data for 3-5 five users, though for post-MVP i’d like to connect this a breathing dataset with unlimited data.